lawrennd/old_talks/_mlphysical/simulation.md

 \speakernotes{Ideal gas is a model where interaction between molecules is relatively simple.
 If this interaction is more complex (e.g. through quantum interactions of their bonded electrons, more structure exists.}

 \notes{Computational systems biology is a world of micro-machines, built of three dimensional foldings of strings of proteins.
 There are spindles (stators) and rotors (e.g. [ATP Synthase](https://en.wikipedia.org/wiki/ATP_synthase)), there are small copying machines (e.g. [RNA Polymerase](https://en.wikipedia.org/wiki/RNA_polymerase)) there are sequence to sequence translators ([Ribosomes](https://en.wikipedia.org/wiki/Ribosome)).
 The cells store information in DNA, but have an ecosystem of structures and messages being sent and built in proteins and RNA.
-Unpikcing these structures has been a major preoccupation of biology.
+Unpicking these structures has been a major preoccupation of biology.
 That is knowing where the atoms of these molecules are in the structure, and how the parts of the structure move when these small micro-machines are carrying out their roles.}

 \notes{We understand most (if not all) of the physical laws that drive the movements of these molecules, but we don't understand all the actions of the cell, nor can we intervene reliably to improve things.
 So even in the case where we have a good understanding of the physical laws, Laplace's gremlin emerges in our knowledge of "the positions of all items of which nature is composed".}